 D("4.
 Deploy & Scale ☁️<br/><br/>Deploy the model to scalable infrastructure.
 Continuously monitor for performance, cost, and accuracy to ensure long-term success.")

-What are the best open-source LLM alternatives to GPT-5?
+What are the best open-source LLM alternatives to GPT-5 in 2026?

 Is it cheaper to use an open-source LLM?